MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/apps.md

 Machine learning and AI are increasingly available to developers.
 The wide-spread availability of common APIs with predictive capabilities allows developers to better meet the needs of the customer through expanded access to data and predictions.

-Adding intelligence to a solution can enable speech to text, text translation, computer vision, and even visual search.
+Adding intelligence to a solution can enable speech to text, text translation, Computer Vision, and even visual search.
 With these expanded capabilities, it's easier for developers to build solutions that take advantage of intelligence to create an interactive and modern experience.

 ### Bots